How to explain endometriosis to your partner? From a husband of a wife with endometriosis…

-Even though it can be extremely satisfying, with added taboo element to making it hot, not many women like anal sex.
-Men usually rush things, which causes pain, and women begin to hate it for life, not giving it a proper way to explore.
+There are alternatives to penetration.
+Besides, men usually rush things, which causes pain, and women begin to hate it for life, not giving it a proper way to explore.

-So, if you and your partner decide to give anal sex a try, get informed, take time, and use a lot of lube.
+If you and your partner decide to give something new a try, get informed, take time, and use a lot of lube if you have to.
 I mean a lot!

-The good news is that even having endometriosis you can have sex, and not only is it perfectly safe, but it can be enjoyable too.
+The good news is that even having endometriosis you can have penetration, and not only is it perfectly safe, but it can be enjoyable too.